LLNL/Caliper/doc/sphinx/OpenMP.rst

-When OMPT support is enabled, Caliper provides the `openmp-report` built-in config, as well as the `openmp.times` and `openmp.threads` options for configs like `runtime-report` and `hatchet-region-profile`.
+When OMPT support is enabled, Caliper provides the `openmp-report` built-in config, as well as the `openmp.times` and `openmp.threads` options for configs like `runtime-report` and `runtime-profile`.
 With manual configurations, you can use the :ref:`ompt-service` service.

 OpenMP profiling with openmp-report